 In the US, couch is the preferred term with sofa coming in a close second place.
 Settee is virtually never used across the pond.

 Whether you use sofa, settee or couch, it’s safe to say that everyone will know exactly what you’re referring to.
 So, feel free to use whichever word slips off of your tongue most easily.

-If you’re currently in the market for a new sofa, settee or couch, we can help, our beautiful Model 01, Model 02 and Model 03 designs take inspiration from classic and contemporary furnishings, giving you a centrepiece to be proud of.
-Explore our stunning collection of fabric sofas today to find out more.
+If you’re currently in the market for a new sofa, settee or couch, we can help, our beautiful range of mid century sofas, contemporary sofas, modular sofas and Chesterfields designs take inspiration from classic and contemporary furnishings, giving you a centrepiece to be proud of.
+Explore our stunning collection of fabric sofas today to find out more